PixelCube04/Sit-on-Stairs/README.md

 ```
 /tag @p add Give
 ```
-ore press the command in the chat
+or press the command in the chat

 # last words
 I hope you like it.